superczar/home-assistant/README.md

 If you have not used habridge, I really recommend you do try it once.

+Edit: 10th July - HA has a native hue emulator ..
+Moved Alexa integration to the native component.
+Works as well although I still think habridge is easier to configure and use

 ### Homebridge

 Was used extensively for [homekit](https://github.com/homebridge/homebridge) integration over the last few years.
 I have for now disabled this as I play around with the native homekit integration on HA

+Edit: Native homekit integration on HA is very reliable.
+Retired homebridge and using the native homekit now

 ### Apcupsd